juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/04 Modifying Data.md

 }
 ```

 The `useDispatch` hook is recommended because it integrates seamlessly with React's lifecycle.
 Every store provides its own set of actions that can be dispatched to update the state of that store.
-Refer to the [Data Module Reference docs](https://developer.wordpress.org/block-editor/reference-guides/data/) for a complete documentation of the actions available for each store
+Refer to the [Data Module Reference docs](https://developer.wordpress.org/block-editor/reference-guides/data/) for a complete documentation of the actions available for each store.

 ## Nonces and Security Considerations

-Nonces are crucial for securing WordPress REST API requests**.** The [Block Editor stores](https://developer.wordpress.org/block-editor/reference-guides/data/) handle nonce management automatically when you use their actions.
+Nonces are crucial for securing WordPress REST API requests.
+The [Block Editor stores](https://developer.wordpress.org/block-editor/reference-guides/data/) handle nonce management automatically when you use their actions.
 Here's an example:

 ```javascript
 import { useDispatch } from "@wordpress/data";